rdp-studio/GitHub-Trending-Crawler/README.md

 + Add logging feature
 + Use `docopt` to enhance command-line usage
 + Update requirements
-+ Use Github Actions for auto run every day
++ Use Github Actions for one click run